Ludwig Feuerbach: Academic career and writing

 From 1829 to 1835, Feuerbach worked as a docent (lecturer) at the University of Erlangen, where he lectured on the history of modern philosophy.
 His academic career, however, was doomed after the anonymous publication of his first book, Gedanken über Tod und Unsterblichkeit (Thoughts on Death and Immortality) in 1830.
-The work was an irreverent and incisive attack on the concept of personal immortality and on theology in the service of the state.
+The work was an incisive attack on the concept and theology of personal immortality.
 It was considered a dangerous and revolutionary document in the reactionary political climate of the time.
 His authorship was soon discovered, barring him permanently from university posts and any hopes of a literary career.
 He thereafter turned to philosophical work.

 During these difficult years, Feuerbach met and married Bertha Löw in 1837; she was part-owner of a family porcelain factory in Bruckberg.
 He moved there with her and lived in rustic isolation for many years, supported by her share in the factory.
 He produced most of his important work during this period, including a series of major works on the history of philosophy such as Geschichte der neuern Philosophie von Bacon von Verulam bis Benedict Spinoza (History of Modern Philosophy from Bacon to Spinoza, 1833), a volume on Gottfried Wilhelm Leibniz (1837), and another on Pierre Bayle (1838).

 In 1839, he published Zur Kritik der Hegelschen Philosophie (Critique of Hegelian Philosophy), marking his open break with Hegelian idealism.
 This was followed in 1841 by his most famous and fundamental work, The Essence of Christianity.
 During this period of the early 1840s, Feuerbach became the theoretical leader of the Young Hegelians, exercising a profound influence on Karl Marx and Friedrich Engels.
 It was of this time that Engels would later write, "We were all Feuerbachians."
 Marx, however, soon developed his own critique of Feuerbach's limitations, sketching his Theses on Feuerbach in 1845, which marked his break with Feuerbachian materialism and anthropologism.

 Feuerbach maintained a skeptical and passive attitude toward the Revolution of 1848, though he was lionized by the students and radical intellectuals of the time.
 At their invitation, he gave a series of public lectures at the City Hall in Heidelberg from December 1848 to March 1849.
 These were published in 1851 as the Lectures on the Essence of Religion.